josylad/Job-Search/README.md

 # DESCRIPTION

-This is a Job Search application where users can for Jobs and find the links to apply foe the jobs.
+This is a Job Search application where users can for Jobs and find the links to apply for the jobs.

 ## User Story

+- Users can sign up and login to find Jobs.

 - Users can find Jobs

 - Users can see Details about the Job.

 - Users can follow a link to the Job application page